 Applicant's Canadian Common CV (Heart & Stroke version only).
-The Canadian Common CV (CCV) allows researchers to enter their CV data once and output it in formats suitable for submission to CCV Network member organizations, including Heart & Stroke.
-Applicants should use the web-based form to enter their CV information directly online [https://ccv-cvc.ca/indexresearcher-eng.frm] for the categories including, but not limited to: education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
-Once applicants have completed the CCV, output the form in the Heart & Stroke format.
-Please see the reference guide CIHR Academic CV for more information.
+The Canadian Common CV (CCV) allows researchers to enter their CV data once and output it in formats suitable for submission to CCV Network member organizations, including Heart & Stroke and CIHR.
+Applicants should login to the webbased form to enter their CV information directly online [https://ccv-cvc.ca/indexresearcher-eng.frm] for the categories including, but not limited to: education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
+Please see the CIHR Academic CCV guide for tips on completing the sections with the information requested.
+Upon completing the CCV, output the form in the Heart & Stroke format.